DinukRamawickrama/DinukRamawickrama/README.md

 - 🔭 I am an aspiring DevOps engineer and an undergraduate at the University of Kelaniya.!

-- ✨ I'm a Self Quick Learner with Positive Mind,
+- ✨ I'm a Self Quick Learner with Positive Mind.

 - 👯 I’m looking for an DevOps Internship/trainee position for enhance my hands on experiance real world projects.